contentful/contentful-export/README.md

   --export-dir        Defines the path for storing the export json file
                       (default path is the current directory) [string]

-  --max-allowed-limit how many item per page per request default 1000 [number]
+  --max-allowed-limit How many item per page per request default 1000 [number]

+  --include-drafts    Export Drafts entiries, a preview token needs to be provided when the value is true [boolean]

+  --preview-token     Preview API token for the space to be exported. [string]

+  --download-assets   Download the assets along with the exported data [boolean]

   --config            Configuration file with required values